-Intermediate care facilities were one new kind of institution.

-We call them ICFs for short.

-ICFs got made to take care of people with disabilities.

-They were for people who need more help with everyday life.

-ICFs look a lot like hospitals.

-They were supposed to take better care of us.

-They were supposed to help us move back into the community.

-But they ended up almost exactly like state schools.

-Sometimes, a state school would close its building.

-Then, they would open up an ICF in the same building.
+Intermediate care facilities, or ICFs for short, were one new kind of institution.
+ICFs got made to take care of people with disabilities who need more help with everyday life.
+ICFs look a lot like hospitals, and they were supposed to take better care of us.
+They were supposed to help us move back into the community, but they ended up almost exactly like state schools.
+Sometimes, a state school would close its building, then they would open up an ICF in the same building.